 Every single interaction with Vault, whether to put secrets into the key/value store or to generate new pairs of database credentials for the MySQL database, needs to go through Vault’s API.

 One side effect of the API driven model is that applications and users can misbehave by overwhelming system resources through consistent and high volume API requests resulting in denial-of-service issues in some Vault nodes or even the entire Vault cluster.
 This risk is significantly increased when Vault API endpoints are exposed to thousands or millions of services deployed across a global infrastructure, especially in use cases of Vault where Vault is deployed as a service for internal developers.

 Vault provides a feature, resource quotas, that allows Vault operators to specify limits on resources used in Vault.
 Specifically, Vault allows operators to create and configure API rate limits.
-Users of Vault Enterprise have a second option, alongside rate limits, lease-count quotas, which can limit the number of leases that can be in use at one time.

 Vault allows operators to create rate limit quotas which enforce API rate

 A rate limit quota can be created at the root level or defined on a namespace or

 path when creating the quota.
 The rate limiter is applied